 Although I’m a snowboarding instructor, I do ski a lot.
-This is my review of the best ski tuning kits in 2021.
+This is my review of the best ski tuning kits.

 Skis take a beating on the slopes.
 As such, you need to tune them up from time to time.
 There are several ways to do that, but a good waxing kit is the best place to start.